Couchers-org/couchers/site/markdown/handbook.md

 1. Click "Messages".
 2. Click the request you want to respond to.
 3. Type your response to the request.
-    * Be sure to ask any for any information that is missing from their request message that you would like to know (eg: When they will arrive and when they will leave, why they are coming, and who is coming with them) and let them know what your schedule looks like.
+    * Be sure to ask any for any info that is missing from their request message that you would like to know (e.g: When they will arrive and when they will leave, why they are coming, and who is coming with them) and let them know what your schedule looks like.
 4. Decide how you would like to respond:
     * If you prefer not to answer "Accept", "Maybe", or "Decline", then just click "Send".
 Please note that this will **only** send your message, but it will not provide any of the "Accept", "Maybe", or "Decline" responses.
     * If you know how you would like to respond, click the button "Accept", "Maybe" or "Decline".
 When you click one of those buttons, your message will be sent.
-	* If you decline the request, you will not be able to message the person unless you add them as a friend and they accept your friend request.
+	* If you decline the request, you will not be able to message the person unless you add them as a friend and they accept your friend request. \
 	 They also will not be able to message you.
 However, we will be changing the messaging system soon so that you can send messages even if you decline the request.